 2 – My guide is pretty good but I haven’t had much to do with them.
 There will be a Sherpa with me for the summit, I hope.
 A small group of my team are ok.

 3 – I’m not sure I chose the right guide or team to climb with?
 I hope to have a Sherpa with my for the climb.
 My team is mostly out for themselves, we all just want to summit and go home.

 Teams can make or break an Everest experience.
 With the super-egos of individual climbers, high profile guides, Sherpas with high expectations and fellow team members all planning for the summit, team spirit and decision making can sometimes be forgotten.

 While an individual can go along and just be there to summit, much of the enjoyment will come from the leadership and group they are with.
 And it builds confidence to push a bit harder up higher where it becomes ever more important.

 Atop the top of the world.
 Not a bad place to be early on a Monday morning to start the working week.
 Photo: David Hamilton

 Finally, a climber can think about themself.
 This is naturally what most climbers start their day thinking about, and then spend the long days in the tent considering it all yet again.
 The endless “how am I doing?”

-In reality, it should be the last thing to think about.
+In reality, it should be the last thing you think about.
 The challenge is, and most heightened specific to Everest, is there is an awful lot of “I” in the thinking and conversation, and very little “We.”